Laura87-web/Laura87-web/README.md

 - Yoga or meditation will never enough

-                                                ⚡   Welcome to my humble repository !!!  ⚡
+                                                ⚡   Welcome to my repository !!!  ⚡